 In Renoise, the computer keyboard can be used as a musical keyboard; like a piano.
-This virtual keyboard is always enabled and has the following layout, with the blue keys representing the current octave, green keys the upper octave and red the octave above that:
+Please familiarize yourself with the following keyboard layout:

 Mouse operations

 Using the mouse, you can click buttons and move sliders in the Renoise GUI.
 You can use the mouse wheel as well.
 Here are some common mouse operations: